Information & Applications » Bar Exam » Information For Bar Exam Applicants

 PHASE III (BAR EXAMINERS)

-IV.
+VI.
 Certification of Character

 To practice law in the State of New Jersey, candidates are required to demonstrate their fitness by showing the requisite traits of honesty, integrity, fiscal responsibility, trustworthiness, and a professional commitment to the judicial process and the administration of justice.